Frederick-S/sp-list-to-table/README.md

 # sp-list-to-table
-Get SharePoint list items' data as a table.
+Get SharePoint list items' data as a table (An array of arrays).

 ## Installation
 ```